Soft Skills Analysis

 Trimoji’s Personality Analysis report is the central deliverable from the personality questionnaire.
 It transforms a candidate’s or employee’s responses into a structured, readable, and shareable document designed to support HR and management decisions.

-The objective is not to "grade" a profile, but to offer a comparable and reasoned interpretation.
-The report provides a common frame of reference for recruiters, managers, and HRBPs, including: relational posture, operating preferences, favorable environments, motivational drivers, management styles, and areas of caution.
+The goal is not to “score” a profile, but to offer a comparable and reasoned interpretation.
+The report provides a common frame of reference for recruiters, managers, and HRBPs, including: relational posture, operational preferences, favorable environments, motivational drivers, management styles, and areas of caution.

 1. Introduction Page

 The first page contextualizes the document.
-It includes: the full name of the profile, the date the personality questionnaire was taken, the estimated duration of the format used (short version ~ 3 minutes or long version ~ 15 minutes), and the actual time spent by the candidate.
-The client company's logo is displayed at the top.
+It indicates: the full name of the profile, the date the personality questionnaire was completed, the estimated duration of the format used (short version ~ 3 minutes or long version ~ 15 minutes), and the actual time spent by the candidate.
+The client company’s logo is displayed at the top.

 If the web profile is accessible, a direct link is provided for stakeholders wishing to consult the online version.

-When the report version includes the candidate's feedback, a legend is displayed on this page to help readers interpret the evaluation icons (5 levels of the candidate's perception of their own tendencies).
+When the report version includes the candidate’s feedback, a legend is displayed on this page to help readers interpret the rating icons (5 levels of the candidate’s perception of their own tendencies).

 2. The Trimoji Portrait

 This section presents the personality profile identified by the questionnaire.
-It includes an illustration of the type, its name, a summary description, and associated behavioral categories.
+It includes an illustration of the type, its name, a concise description, and associated behavioral categories.

 The Trimoji portrait is then detailed around three natural “habits”:

-- Environment Style: the profile is positioned on a spectrum from a free and autonomous environment to a hierarchical and procedural framework, including a versatile posture.
-A description and a motto-quote illustrate the dominant tendency.
+• Environment Style: the profile is positioned on a spectrum from a free and autonomous environment to a hierarchical and procedural framework, including a versatile stance.
+A description and a mantra quote illustrate the dominant tendency.

-- Motivation Style: the profile is positioned between motivation through teamwork and cooperation, an adaptable posture, and motivation through individual challenge.
-Similarly, a description and a motto-quote complete the interpretation.
+• Motivation Style: the profile is positioned between motivation through teamwork and cooperation, an adaptable posture, and motivation through individual challenge.
+Similarly, a description and a mantra quote complete the interpretation.

-- Work Pace: the profile is situated between operating under urgency and reactivity, adaptability to pace, and a regular and planned mode.
-A description and a motto-quote personalize the interpretation.
+• Work Pace: the profile is situated between operating under urgency and reactivity, adaptability to pace, and a regular and planned mode.
+A description and a mantra quote personalize the interpretation.

-Each of these three habits includes, if activated, the candidate's feedback icon indicating whether they recognize themselves (or not) in the identified tendency.
+Each of these three habits includes, if activated, the candidate’s feedback icon indicating whether they identify with (or not) the identified tendency.

-The section concludes with specific favorable and unfavorable environments for the profile, again with the option to display the candidate's feedback on these descriptions.
+The section concludes with the favorable and unfavorable environments specific to the profile, again with the option to display the candidate’s perception of these descriptions.

 3. The RADAR Synthesis (12 Dimensions)

-The RADAR is Trimoji's proprietary grid.
+RADAR is Trimoji’s unique grid.
 It presents 12 behavioral dimensions ranked by relevance for the analyzed profile, in the form of horizontal bars.
-Each dimension is accompanied by a score (%) and a brief description.
+Each dimension is accompanied by a score (in %) and a brief description.

-This view is one of the most effective for a quick initial reading: it allows for identifying the five or six most striking traits of a profile in seconds and situating the gaps between strong, medium, and weak tendencies.
-It is also the basis for comparing candidates.
+This view is one of the most effective for a quick initial reading: it allows for the identification of the five or six most prominent traits of a profile in seconds and highlights the differences between strong, moderate, and weak tendencies.
+It also serves as a basis for comparing candidates.

 4. Valued Soft Skills